Home U.S. Labor Laws Iowa Labor Laws

 Hiring/Firing Employees in Iowa

-Iowa is a right-to-work state, meaning that employees cannot be required to join a union or pay union dues as a condition of employment.
+Iowa right to work status means employees cannot be required to join a union or pay dues as a condition of employment.
+Iowa right to work has been the law since 1947 and applies across all trades, including union-heavy construction sectors.

 Besides the ICRA, employers in Iowa are also subject to federal anti-discrimination laws enforced by the Equal Employment Opportunity Commission, also known as the EEOC.
 These laws provide additional protections against workplace discrimination and cover a range of areas, including disability, race, and gender.